chukwumaokere/drake-lighting-app/README.md

 - Dashboard can view user info
 - Can switch themes between light/dark
 - Shows a list of Properties with their addresses
-- User can search for property by Tax ID
+- User can search for property by Tax ID or other parameters like name, address, city, zip, etc.
 - Gives navigation to those locations
 - Lists the rooms in each property
 - Lists all the photos in each room